Code-Institute-Submissions/MS1-Catsitting/README.md

   - ### **Icons**

      Icons from the Font Awesome library are used to bring attention to contact details and social media accounts.
-Icons will also be used to reinforce the list of services offered.
+Icons will also be used to add style to the list of services offered.

   - ### **Styling**

      - Buttons and some text boxes have slightly rounded corners to add a softer feeling and make these elements more noticeable whilst improving user experience on the website.
-     - Credentials information are presented in a circular block to draw the eye to the uniqueness of these elements and breathe life to this section of the website.
+     - Credentials information are presented in a circular block to draw the eye to the uniqueness of these elements and breathe life into this section of the website.
-     - Testimonials images are also circular for a more visually appealing design whilst giving breathing space to the testimonial section.
+     - Testimonials images are also circular for a more appealing design whilst giving breathing space to the testimonial section.

   - ### **Differences to design**

     - An initial hero image was tested but did not fulfil the desired visual impact, as it would not resize and accommodate the call for action in an appealing way.
     - An initial palette was created using Adobe Color however the colour did not render as well as on screen, therefore different choices were made and the palette was finalised more towards the end for better and striking visual impact.
+    - The Green #23B06A was replaced with #078847 to fit accessibility contrast requirements.

 - # **Features**